It's been 24 years since the US had a President who does NOT do illegal drugs. Trump changes this trend

 If the neo-liberal, Hillary Clinton cabal needed anymore reason to hate Donald Trump, here are three…no drugs, no alcohol, no cigarettes.

-On January 20th, Donald Trump be the first US president in 24 years to have never used any form of illegal drug.
+On January 20th, Donald Trump will be the first US president in 24 years to have never used any form of illegal drugs.

-Barack Obama.
-George W. Bush, Bill Clinton have all admitted (and some taken pride) in using illegal drugs, from cocaine to marijuana.
+Barack Obama, George W. Bush, and Bill Clinton have all admitted (and some taken pride) in using illegal drugs, from cocaine to marijuana.

-Not only has Trump stated away from drugs, but he also steers clear from alcohol and cigarettes.
+Not only has Trump stayed away from drugs, but he also steers clear from alcohol and cigarettes.

 This fact alone contradicts the main stream liberal media’s narrative of a man out of control, and “drunk” on power.
 Staying clean in today’s day and age shows tremendous self control and self confidence.

-Here is Trump at a 2015 New Hampshire town hall speaking to the effects of drugs, alcohol and cigarettes.
+Here is Trump, at a 2015 New Hampshire town hall, speaking to the effects of drugs, alcohol and cigarettes.
 FYI: New Hampshire has been hard hit by opioid overdoses in the Obama years.

 “If you don’t drink and you don’t do drugs, your children … are going to have a tremendously enhanced chance of really being successful and having a good life.”